 Call them what you will, my art boxes are inspired by Joseph Cornell whose work I first enjoyed over 35 years ago at the Chicago Art Institute.
 And, in the 1980s, within walking distance of the California State Capitol, I launched City Gallery so who knows how many up and coming contemporary Northern California artists have influenced me.

 The majority of my materials are found ephemera or reclaimed objects which simply means that many days of the week I can be found rummaging through junkyards, thrift shops, yard sales and the occasional antique collectibles fair.
 Other days, I am buying tiny nails, little screws and the like in hardware stores.
 And then, of course, there are frequent trips to artist supply shops to buy paint, colorful papers and the over-priced, oddly-shaped brush.
-What appears to be even more entertaining for me than making art is shopping.
-Sigh.

 I work under the patient supervision of my cat named Marshmallow.

 (Not that her name matters.
 Even to her.
 Unless food bribed, she doesn’t respond to the spoken word.)

 In addition to conjuring up the visual idea itself, a single box requires approximately two weeks from inception to completion.
 In hours, I’m guessing 25 to 35 hours of actual production.
 The big variable is how long the various glues take to dry.
 Speaking of glue, it is almost certainly a misnomer to call me an artist.
 Glueist is closer to the truth of it.
 Call me a glueist.

 I am a Distinguished Artist in Residence which, in case you are wondering, only means that I work at home.
 View from my studio pictured above.
 Also, I’m told that my art work is so highly regarded that in the United Kingdom there is national holiday named for it: Boxing Day.